 Such beauty came at a price, however, namely hundreds of miles on rough 4×4 tracks that were, at times, a brutal combination of washboarding, ruts, and rocks.
 Our truck took a beating, including a large and unfixable flat courtesy of a rock we drove over while crossing one of the area’s vast salars (salt flats).

-After wrapping up our Puna adventure we returned to Salta and then headed to the very northern tip of Argentina to visit the Quebrada de Huamahuaca canyon, a UNESCO World Heritage Site, where we ended the month in the tiny village of Iruya.
+After wrapping up our Puna adventure we returned to Salta and then headed to the very northern tip of Argentina to visit the Quebrada de Huamahuaca canyon, a UNESCO World Heritage site, where we ended the month in the tiny village of Iruya.

-See what we saw out there on the road in Argentina in February 2017 vai our drive-lapse video, below.
+See what we saw out there on the road in Argentina in February 2017 through our drive-lapse video, below.
 It was, as always, shot by our Brinno camera which is attached to our dashboard.

-Read more about travel in Argentina
+Here’s more about travel in Argentina